dmprofe/en.javascript.info/1-js/02-first-steps/05-types/article.md

 ...But we don't recommend doing that.
 Normally, one uses `null` to assign an "empty" or "unknown" value to a variable, while `undefined` is reserved as a default initial value for unassigned things.

+> [!t] t: null or undefined?
+>
+> - Nuance between "null" and "undefined" is tricky.
+Stick to the good advice:
+>   - Leave "undefined" for something not put by the programmer.
+>   - "null" is something at some point explicitly placed by a programmer.

 ## Objects and Symbols

 The `object` type is special.